NixOS/SC-election-2024/ec/README.md

 - Set the SMTP password as a new repository secret with key `SMTP_PASSWORD`
 - Create a private room for the EC members to decide over things (Matrix or otherwise)
 - In the repositories Moderation options, limit interactions to repository collaborators for the maximum possible duration (should be 6 months)
+  - Note that anybody in the organisation can interact with the repository regardless, but CI will ask non-voters to abstain from doing so
 - Set up branch protection for the repo
 - Set up a GitHub team for the voters:
   - Create a team for the voters: